-In this issue we are concentrating on Audits.
-This could be a very time consuming process and can create difficult tasks for a company being audited.
-Sometimes that is as a result of not your company doing anything incorrectly (or even physically shipping products across the border), but simply supplying products to another company who is being audited and their NAFTA declarations being a result of the information you provided to your customer.
+In this issue, we are concentrating on Audits.
+This could be a very time-consuming process and can create difficult tasks for a company being audited.
+Sometimes that is a result of not your company doing anything incorrectly (or even physically shipping products across the border), but simply supplying products to another company that is being audited and their NAFTA declarations being a result of the information you provided to your customer.

 - When you claim NAFTA on your customs documentation, make that declaration by adding “US”, “CA”, or “MX” with the corresponding tariff number of your good.
 This is typically done at the time of the transaction but can be done up to one year after entry.

 - Make sure you have in your possession a valid certificate of origin (COO) at the time of the declaration.
 Don’t just assume it is NAFTA because it was in previous years or because you think it will be NAFTA.